chessnutech/EasyLinkSDK/README.md

 $ just do

 # Or use cmake directly
+# 1. configure
+$ cmake -B build/ -S . -G "Ninja Multi-Config" -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++
+# 2. compile (pick one of the two)
-$ cmake --build build/ --config Debug --target all
+$ cmake --build build/ --config Debug  --target all   # for a Debug build

-# You can also build a release version
-$ cmake --build build/ --config Release --target all
+$ cmake --build build/ --config Release --target all  # for a Release build
 ```

 If compilation succeeded, you can now run the main application that will